 You've probably noticed by now that when you request multiple files to be downloaded at the same time, Chrome prioritizes the first download started and places the rest on the waiting list.
 In this way, none of the other files will begin to download until the previous one is finished.

 However, you may prefer that all the files are downloaded in parallel to take better advantage of the bandwidth of your internet.
 In that case, you can search for Flags with the terms "parallel downloading" or directly copy this link: chrome: // flags / # enable-parallel-downloading.

 If you work on the internet but sometimes you get distracted by details such as the notifications that appear in the browser, there is a Flag that you can find by typing the command "Focus Mode" or with this link: chrome: // flags / # focus-mode.
 The goal is to reduce distractions in order to work with greater concentration.

 How to browse faster?

 For older computers or when you feel that certain pages take longer to load than you would like, especially those with lots of graphics, you can turn on the following Flag: chrome: // flags / # ignore-gpu-blacklist.
 This function is responsible for dividing the processing function between the GPU and the CPU to speed up Internet browsing with Google Chrome.

-In addition to the Flags, there are numerous extensions for Google Chrome that consist of tools external to the browser but that are complemented by this to customise your navigation tools.
-This can be for example, installing a grammar checker that acts at every moment we write or a security tool that deletes the history and all cache and cookie data of each website we visit.
+In addition to the Flags, there are numerous extensions for Google Chrome that consist of tools external to the browser but that are complemented by this to customize your navigation tools.
+This can be, for example, installing a grammar checker that acts at every moment we write or a security tool that deletes the history and all cache and cookie data of each website we visit.
 If you want more information about the extensions for Chrome, you can continue reading here.